Supernova Shocks Cannot Explain the Inflated State of Hypervelocity Runaways from White Dwarf Binaries: Simulations and Relaxation

 Since the mixing of the helium into the deeper layers is physically unrealistic, our main models only consist of white dwarfs relaxed to a composition profile where the helium in the inner 99\% of the white dwarf by mass coordinate is replaced with carbon.
-These models therefore only have surface helium.
+These models therefore only have surface helium, which is of the order $6\times10^{-5} M_\odot$.
 Discussion about models with the original \textsc{Arepo} composition is provided in the appendix \ref{B.Arepo}.